jrnold/bayesian_notes/docs/binomial.md

 The general solution is to penalize the likelihood, which in a Bayesian context is equivalent to placing a proper prior on the coefficient of the separating variable.

-Using a weakly informatin prior such as those suggested by is sufficient to solve separation,
+Using a weakly informative prior such as those suggested by is sufficient to solve separation,
 $$
 \beta_k \sim \dnorm(0, 2.5)
 $$
 where all the columns of $\code{x}$ are assumed to mean zero, unit variance (or otherwise standardized).
 The half-Cauchy prior, $\dhalfcauchy(0, 2.5)$, suggested in @GelmanJakulinPittauEtAl2008a is insufficiently informative to  to deal with separation [@GhoshLiMitra2015a], but finite-variance weakly informative Student-t or Normal distributions will work.

-These are the priors suggested by [Stan](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations) and used by default in rstanarm [rstanarm](https://www.rdocumentation.org/packages/rstanarm/topics/stan_glm).
+These are the priors suggested by [Stan](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations) and used by default in **rstanarm** [rstanarm](https://www.rdocumentation.org/packages/rstanarm/topics/stan_glm).

 @Rainey2016a provides a mixed MLE/Bayesian simulation based approach to apply a prior to the variable with separation, while keeping the other coefficients at their MLE values.
 Since the results are highly sensitive to the prior, multiple priors should be tried (informative, skeptical, and enthusiastic).